ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 ```bash
 als create --project_name=ApiLogicProject --db-url= --auth-provider-type=sql
 ```
+Note: Security must be enabled for Ontimize client (see: als add-auth)

 This creates a project from your database (here, the [default sample](Sample-Database.md){:target="_blank" rel="noopener"}), which you can open and execute in your IDE.
 It includes an API, the Admin App, and the default custom app.